picafe/potion/README.md

   ```html
   <link rel="stylesheet" href="https://unpkg.com/prism-themes@1.4.0/themes/prism-ghcolors.css" />
   ```

-### Language support
+### Adding a stylesheet to make it look more like notion

-Potion supports syntax highlighting for most popular languages, and you can open an issue if you'd like to see a language supported that isn't currently.
+I added a style.css stylesheet you can link to make the imported html look more like notion.
+It's kinda scuffed so feel free to modify it.

 ## Limitations